tinojona/tinojona.github.io/_pages/cv.md

 ### Education

-* PhD Climate Computing, University of Oxford, 2017-2021 (expected)
+* PhD Climate Computing, University of Oxford, 2017-2021.
-* MSc Climate Physics, University of Kiel, 2014-2017
+* MSc Climate Physics, University of Kiel, 2014-2017.
-* MSc Course on the Arctic Atmospheric Boundary Layer, University Centre in Svalbard, 2016
+* MSc Course on the Arctic Atmospheric Boundary Layer, University Centre in Svalbard, 2016.
-* Marine Physics, University of Western Brittany, France, 2013-14 (year 1 of MSc)
+* Marine Physics, University of Western Brittany, France, 2013-14 (year 1 of MSc).
-* BSc Physics of the Earth System, University of Kiel, Germany, 2010-13
+* BSc Physics of the Earth System, University of Kiel, Germany, 2010-13.

 ### Positions

-* Post-doctoral research assistant, University of Oxford, 2021-2022
+* Post-doctoral research assistant, University of Oxford, 2021-2022.
-* Post-doctoral research assistant, University of Oxford, 2017
+* Post-doctoral research assistant, University of Oxford, 2017.

 ### Research visits

-* University of Oxford, UK, 2015
+* University of Oxford, UK, 2015.
-* Alfred-Wegener-Institute (AWI), Bremerhaven, Germany, 2012 and 2013
+* Alfred-Wegener-Institute (AWI), Bremerhaven, Germany, 2012 and 2013.

 ### Awards and prizes